 Security in the Cloud: The cloud is built on providing the latest and most advanced security.
 Cloud service providers like Microsoft put their names on the line by investing billions of dollars in security, facing tough industry standards and also adhering to rigorous state, federal and international compliance regulations.
 If you decide to move to the cloud, you’re letting somebody else shoulder the burden of having to perpetually keep up with the latest security and compliance regulations.
 Another option is to use a hybrid solution and use cloud-based security system to protect their on-prem infrastructure as a second line of defense against attack.

 The question of privacy

 On-Prem Security: Some businesses don’t like the idea of storing data on hardware they do not own.
 They want to retain the right to control their own data — especially when it comes to privacy issues.
 The healthcare and banking industries are highly-regulated and may feel more comfortable keeping patient and customer data behind their own firewalls.

 Different businesses are going to have different risk tolerances when it comes to handling their own data.

 Security in the Cloud: Privacy on the cloud is a major concern for businesses and it pays to do your homework.
 Microsoft is unequivocal when it comes to protecting your privacy.
-When you entrust your data to Office 365, you remain the sole owner: you retain the rights, title, and interest in the data you store.
+When you entrust your data to Microsoft 365, you remain the sole owner: you retain the rights, title, and interest in the data you store.
 If a third party, such as a government entity, comes to Microsoft seeking access to your data, Microsoft sends them directly to you.
-We at CCB Technology compared Office 365 with Google Apps — when it comes to protecting your privacy, Office 365 is the clear winner.
+We at CCB Technology compared Microsoft 365 with Google Apps — when it comes to protecting your privacy, Microsoft 365 is the clear winner.

 Defense wins Championships